Blaisorblade/pdbp.github.io/index.md

    - as an application developer you can use extra capabilities,
  - *pure*
    - as a library developer you can define I/O in a pure way,
-   - as a library tester you can use I/O in a pure way.
+   - as a library tester you can use I/O in a pure way,
    - as an application developer you can use I/O in a impure way.

 ### **Summary**